TiaLow/learning-journal/design-with-CSS.md

 - add !important after property value to indicate should be considered more important than other rules
 - **Can create generic rules that apply to whole doc and then overwrite with more specific rules*

+## COLOR

+- RGB
+    - rgb(100,100,90)

+- HEX CODES
+    - #EE3E80

+- COLOR NAMES
+    - DarkCyan

+- HSLA
+    - Hue (angle between 0 and 360), saturation (percentage), lightness (percentage, 0 white 50 normal 100 black), alpha (opacity, number between 0 and 1.0, .5 50% transparency)

+- CSS3- opacity and rgba (a is opacity percentage so 50% would be rgba (0,0,0,.5)

+**FUN FACT**: Anything between /* stuff stuff stuffff */ will not show.
+It's called *commenting code*.
+To do this highlight + cmmd + /

+**Saturation** refers to the amount of gray in color

+**Brightness** refers to amount of black in color

+- *Brightness* only adds black, *lightness* offers both white and black

+**SEE PG 256 FOR INTERESTING WAYS TO WRITE RULES RE COLOR**

 [Back to home](README.md)